 The author also thanks Mark Alcorn and Matt Gibbs (both of DEWNR) for their guidance and advice in model development and Kumar Savadamuthu (DEWNR) for his ongoing assistance and review of this report.

-Funding for these projects has been provided by the Australian Government through the Department of the Environment, Office of Water Science.
+Funding for this project has been provided by the Australian Government through the Department of the Environment as part of the Bioregional Assessment Programme.
 See www.bioregionalassessments.gov.au for further information.

 Contents